evpl/jkscope/README.md

 ### JKScope static methods

-You can import the methods you need or import all to use them all.
+Import static methods you need or import them all at once.

 ```
 import static com.plugatar.jkscope.JKScope.*;